Human Activity Recognition in an Open World: Introduction

-\textbf{Contributions}: To better evaluate the generalization of predictors in Open World HAR when encountering novelty, this paper introduces: \begin{enumerate} \item A formal definition of Open World HAR in Section~\ref{sec:formal} as an instantiation of the newly introduced framework by \cite{boult_towards_2021}, which establishes a common language for novelty across AI domains; \item An OWL protocol in Section~\ref{sec:owl_protocol} as an extension to \cite{dhamija_self-supervised_2021} to create experiments to analyze novelty in HAR datasets, applied to Kinetics 400~\cite{kay_kinetics_2017}, 600~\cite{carreira_short_2018}, and 700-2020~\cite{smaira_short_2020} to create KOWL-718, accompanied by baseline predictors for benchmarking; \item An detailed analysis in Section~\ref{sec:exps} of the performance of pre-existing state-of-the-art visual HAR models in the presence of novelty, including X3D~\cite{feichtenhofer_x3d_2020} and TimeSformer~\cite{bertasius_is_2021}.
+\paragraph{Contributions} To better evaluate predictors' generalization in Open World HAR, we introduce: \begin{enumerate}[noitemsep,nolistsep] \item A definition of Open World HAR in Section~\ref{sec:formal} as an instantiation of the newly introduced framework by \shortciteA{boult_towards_2021}, which establishes a common language for novelty across AI domains; \item An OWL protocol in Section~\ref{sec:owl_protocol} to create experiments to analyze novelty in HAR datasets, applied to Kinetics 400~\cite{kay_kinetics_2017}, 600~\cite{carreira_short_2018}, and 700-2020~\cite{smaira_short_2020} to create KOWL-718, accompanied by baseline predictors for benchmarking; \item A detailed analysis in Section~\ref{sec:exps} of the performance of pre-existing state-of-the-art visual HAR models in the presence of novelty, including X3D~\cite{feichtenhofer_x3d_2020} and TimeSformer~\cite{bertasius_is_2021}.

 \item Pipeline code for configuring and running the open world HAR experiments\footnote{ Code repository with containers for reproducing and extending: \HARCodeURL } with a Docker image to both reproduce the Kinetics experiments below, as well as enable any configuration for open world Kinetics experiments in the future. \end{enumerate}